-Outlander Redoux - April 2018 - 8 nights beginning and ending in Inverness
+Outlander Redoux - April 2018 - 8 nights beginning and ending in Inverness - Jacobite Train may not be available

 The Scotland of Jamie & Claire (Small Group Outlander Tour - 7 people maximum)